 Don’t Make Your Budget An Option

 This is how we eat delicious, nutritional and well-balanced meals while sticking to our monthly budget.
 Would you try any of these methods?
-What are you currently doing to cut your grocery bill?
+Are you comfortable with your current grocery budget and if not, what are you currently doing to cut your grocery bill?